enpage/enpage/docs/guides/data-sources/index.md

 # Data Sources

+Data sources are a way to provide dynamic content to your templates.

-Data Sources are the source of data for the templates.
+Data Sources are defined in the `enpage.config.js` file using the `defineDataSources()` function.
+All data sources have a schema associated with them.
+This schema is used to validate data and provide a better editing experience in the Enpage Editor.

 We can distinguish 2 types of data sources:

 - **Internal**: Holds data that is managed and edited within the Enpage Editor by the site owner.
 - **External**:  Holds data that comes from external sources, such as Social Media websites or APIs.
 They can be fetched manualy or refreshed automatically at a regular interval.

-Enpage provides [built-in data sources](./built-in/) (internal & external) that you can use with minimal configuration.
+Enpage provides a large number of built-in data sources that can be used with minimal configuration.

-You can also define your own custom data sources, which can be internal or external.
+And of course — you can also define your own custom data sources!

-Data Sources are defined in the `enpage.config.js` file using the `defineDataSources()` function.
-All data sources have a schema associated with them.
-The schema is used to validate the data before using it in the template.

 ## Internal Data Sources